DIYS, HOW TO’S & PRODUCTIVITY TIPS

 Did you know that writing by hand helps you remember and learn better than digital note-taking?
 It’s true!
 Studies have shown the effectiveness of using the pen over the keyboard, increasing our ability to process information more effectively.

-So while you may have a digital calendar or use an app on your phone, incorporating a daily paper planner to create a daily to-do list can be more beneficial for your daily routine.
+So while you may have a digital calendar or use an app on your phone, incorporating a daily paper planner to manage your daily appointments and create a daily to-do list can be more beneficial for your daily routine.
 To stay organized and achieve your daily goals, here are our tips for how to use a daily planner.

 daily planner vs. weekly planner